2022 Russian Circuit Racing Series

 The 2022 SMP Russian Circuit Racing Series was the ninth season of the Russian Circuit Racing Series, organized by SMP Racing.
-It's the eighth season with TCR class cars.
-In 2022, the competition's held in eight classes: Touring, Touring Light, Super Production, S1600, GT4, CN, Historic LADA Cup and Time Attack Unlimited.
+It is the eighth season with TCR class cars.
+In 2022, the competition was held in eight classes: Touring, Touring Light, Super Production, S1600, GT4, CN, Historic LADA Cup and Time Attack Unlimited.

 Teams and drivers

 Yokohama is the official tyre supplier.